jenna-studio/lecture-reaction/README.md

 the app underneath is untested.
 That is the first thing to check, and `CmdOrCtrl+Shift+L` is the escape hatch if the overlay ever swallows your clicks.

-Also not verified: the packaged `.app` end to end with the sidecar, and Windows and Linux entirely.
+Also not verified: the packaged `.app` end to end with the sidecar, Windows runtime behaviour, and native Linux builds/runtime.
+The Windows x64 portable release has been cross-built and its ZIP checked; see the portable build details below.

 ## Keyboard shortcuts